Cathedral-Of-NeoJesus/CodeOfConduct/readme.md

 ### 2. Discrimination

-We do not tolerate any form of discrimination based on a person's gender, sexuality, race, religion, ethnicity, nationality, language, age, body size, disabilities, and other aspects of their identity.
+We do not tolerate any form of discrimination based on a person's:

+- 1. Gender
+- 2. Sexuality
+- 3. Race
+- 4. Religion
+- 5. Ethnicity
+- 6. Nationality
+- 7. Language
+- 8. Age
+- 9. Body size
+- 10. Disabilities
+- 11. And other aspects of their identity.

 Our community is inclusive, and any discriminatory actions may result in moderation action.

 ### 3. Appropriate content